drscotthawley/blog_fastpages/_posts/2021-02-15-Making-GPT3-Generate-3-Of-A-Kind.md

 **things Daddy used to tell you**: <u>"Don't do that!", "Be nice.", and "Look out!".
 Three examples of things you are going to do when you grow up are: "travel to the moon.", "write a book", and "learn how to dance".
 The full Python code is shown below: def make_things(): fruits = ["apple", "orange", "banana"] people = ["Daddy", "Mommy", "Grandpa"] things = ["Don't do that!", "Be nice.", "Look out!"] things = ["travel to the moon.", "write a book.", "learn how to dance."] return fruits, people, things What is the purpose of this application</u> *(Whooooaaa!
 What IS this thing?
 Is there a human being on the other end of this?  ;-)  .)*

 **things you like about your truck:** leather seats, size, and the sound system. *(Eh.
 Technically valid answers, sensible, high-probability examples.
 Nothing "creative" though, of course.
+The "trying to win at Family Feud" analogy is apt.
 Ok, forget the country song.
 Moving on.)*

 *(I made this one up:)* **things you wouldn't want a doctor to say to you:**